 One of the earliest recognisable safety razors – as the term is commonly understood today – was Frederick and Otto F. Kampfe’s 1880 patent.
 There is some indications that the first razors were made as early as 1875, but the Star trademark seems to have been in use since 1880.
-The patent1 for the Star razor is also one of the earliest – if not the very first – use of the term “safety razor”.
+The patent1 for the Star razor is also one of the earliest – but not the first2 – use of the term “safety razor”.

 Be it known that we, FREDERIC KAMPFE and OTTO F. KAMPFE, of New York, in the county of New York and State of New York, have invented certain new and useful Improvements in Safety-Razors; and we do hereby declare the following to be a full, clear, and exact description of the invention, such as will enable others skilled in the art to which it appertains to make and use the same…US patent 228,904

 The Star razor used wedge blades, which were replaceable but not disposable per see.
 The shaver was expected to have the skill and knowledge to sharpen and hone the blade as needed.
 In addition to the removable blade, the patent claimed the comb guard as a novel invention, as well as the ability to store the handle in the blade holder.
 The blade holder was – as can be seen from the patent drawing – was much larger than the head of a Gillette style razor.